aaaalabs/libralab/README.md

-# LibraLab
+# LIBRAlab

 AI-Powered Co-Living Portal

 ## Overview

-LibraLab is a modern co-living platform that simplifies the process of room applications and community management.
+LIBRAlab is a modern co-living platform that simplifies the process of room applications and community management.

 ## Features (MVP)